-The Board has established three standing committees and has Directors.
-Each committee keeps the Board informed of its activities delegated to each committee a number of duties to assist the through the provision of the minutes of each meeting, and the Chair Board in exercising its responsibilities and discharging its duties. of each committee formally advises the Chairman of the Board of Together, they play an important role in assisting the Board's any matters or recommendations requiring the Board's attention. oversight and governance of the Group's operations.
+The Board has established three standing committees and has delegated to each committee a number of duties to assist the Board in exercising its responsibilities and discharging its duties.
+Together, they play an important role in assisting the Board's oversight and governance of the Group's operations.

 Each committee has a separate charter that sets out the roles and responsibilities of that committee, as well as the membership and any other requirements for the running of the committee.
-The committee charters were reviewed in FY21.
-All committees are chaired by and comprise a majority of independent Non-executive
+The committee charters were reviewed in FY22.
+All committees are chaired by and comprise a majority of independent Non-executive Directors.
+Each committee keeps the Board informed of its activities through the provision of the minutes of each meeting, and the Chair of each committee formally advises the Chairman of the Board of any matters or recommendations requiring the Board's attention.